Skip to main content

 How do you measure AI ROI accurately?

 Establish pre-AI baselines for the specific metrics your use case affects: support tickets resolved per agent per day, features shipped per sprint, or documents processed per hour.
 After deployment, compare the same metrics over a statistically significant time period (minimum 30 days, ideally 90 days).
 Account for implementation costs (licensing, engineering time, training), ongoing operational costs (API fees, infrastructure), and one-time costs (data preparation, integration).
+Our complete ROI guide walks through this process step by step.

 Why do some AI projects fail to deliver ROI?